 1. Get the jeans out of the drawer and admit that that fantasy of ever having a relationship with the pants is over.

 2.Grab your scissors or a straight edge cutter.
 Cut off each leg from the upper pants.
 Take the hem off of the bottom of each pant.
-(Now, you are getting over this silly idea of keeping these pants, right?)
+(Now you're getting over this silly idea of keeping these pants, right?)

 3. Take a ruler and think about how wide you want your denim ribbon.
 It doesn't have to be exact as this is a bulkier kind of ribbon but do you want it 1", 2", or what?
 A thinner denim yarn means you will get more length from the leg as you cut and roll it.